 PM Session recap will be posted on our website later today.

-NCAA Division I coaches are permitted to subscribe to this service for Men's Basketball.
+NCAA Division I coaches are permitted to subscribe to this service for Men's and Women's Basketball.

 For more information, visit: http://www.ncaa.org/enforcement/basketball-certification/scouting-services.